Food Stamp Program Makes Fresh Produce More Affordable

 Since Más Fresco began in February 2017, it has enrolled 1,153 participants, who receive an average of $329 a month in food stamps and typically live in households of five or six people.
 Ninety percent of them are Latino, but adults from any ethnic background can join, provided they are willing to shop at a participating Northgate González Market — an Anaheim, Calif.-based Latino grocery chain that is Más Fresco's retail partner.

-For every dollar worth of food stamps enrollees spend on fresh produce in a given month, they receive a one-to-one match — up to $10, $20 or $40 — which they can spend only on more fruits and vegetables.
+For every dollar's worth of food stamps enrollees spend on fresh produce in a given month, they receive a one-to-one match — up to $10, $20 or $40 — that they can spend only on more fruits and vegetables.
 The UC-San Diego researchers who are studying the program varied the maximum reward amounts and assigned them randomly to participants to help determine the optimal dollar level that changes people's dietary habits.

 The six participating Northgate stores — two in each of the three participating counties — use loyalty cards to tally produce purchases and distribute the credits.
 The amount of credit participants have earned and redeemed is itemized at the bottom of their receipts, and the credit carries over from month to month.